waltherB/mobilepay_vipps/README.md

 1. **Enable the Module**
    - Go to Apps → Search "Vipps" → Install
+   - Module is fully compatible with Odoo 17 CE ✅

 2. **Run Onboarding Wizard**
    - Navigate to Accounting → Configuration → Payment Providers